-Even though they are only found in a small part of the world, at a quick glance it seems like the Bali mynahs have everything they need to flourish: a good supply of food, lots of chicks, and a national park in which to live.
+Even though they are only found in a small part of the world, it would seem like the Bali mynas, also known as Bali starlings, have everything they need to flourish: a good supply of food, lots of chicks, and a national park in which to live.
 So what is the problem?
 One simple word: humans.
-In 1978, there were 550 Bali mynahs in the wild; there may be just 24 birds living in the wild right now—that's not very many!

 San Diego Zoo Global helps